five0ffour/burger-sequelize/README.md

 # "J. Wellington Wimpy's Burger App" - a full stack demo application (also known as "Eat Da Burger")
-A burger logging application implemented with MySQL, Node, Express, Handlebars and a homemade ORM using a MVC design pattern
+A burger logging application implemented with MySQL, Node, Express, Handlebars and Sequelize using an MVC design pattern

 try it at:  https://mbg-burger-sequelize.herokuapp.com